seojin7022/incremental-click/README.md

 ### Prompts Used

+- "Create a tree system and save system in my game referring to the files above."
 - "Refer to the files above and write README.md.
 Also check whether my game violates any grading policy.
 For the LLM Usage section, write only a template.
 Also consider whether the `bin` and `obj` folders should be added to `.gitignore` when deploying."
 - "Rewrite it.
 Also fill in all the other items, not just the prompt."
 - "I did not write in the requirements that points are formatted as K, M, B, and T. Reflect this in README.md.
 There is also a bug where text on nodes sometimes goes outside the node and becomes hard to see.
 Fix that too.
 The font looks bad, so fix that as well."